AdamLee321/AurivoAutoNotification/README.md

 <h3>SMTP Client</h3>
 The simple smtp client was used to send the mail messages and to send a report once the service has been stopped to inform me how many messages were sent and to who.
 <h3>Database</h3>
-If you are finding it hard to understand thge code its probably because you dont have a database to go with this code.
+If you are finding it hard to understand the code its probably because you dont have a database to go with this code.
 The reason I havent included the databse is for security reasons.
 If you would like to know how I created the database please get in touch on my website, or leave a comment here on the Hub.